socotecio/django-socio-grpc/docs/how-to/grpc-web.rst

 Here are the steps needed:

 #.
-Install dependencies (3 in dev mode and 3 in normal mode). `Example <https://github.com/socotecio/django-socio-grpc-example/frontend/grpc-web-example/package.json>`_
+Install dependencies (3 in dev mode and 3 in normal mode). `Example <https://github.com/socotecio/django-socio-grpc-example/tree/main/frontend/grpc-web-example/package.json>`_
 #.
 Create the `buf.gen.yaml` file with at least the `es` and the `connect-es` plugin.
 Even if it can be anywhere, we recommend putting it at the root of your JS folder or your API folder.
-The example will only work if at the root of a Vue Vite/Webpack project as it expects an existing `src` folder. `Example <https://github.com/socotecio/django-socio-grpc-example/frontend/grpc-web-example/buf.gen.yaml>`_
+The example will only work if at the root of a Vue Vite/Webpack project as it expects an existing `src` folder. `Example <https://github.com/socotecio/django-socio-grpc-example/tree/main/frontend/grpc-web-example/buf.gen.yaml>`_
 #.
-Copy the proto file into a `proto` directory created in the folder of the `buf.gen.yaml` file. `Example <https://github.com/socotecio/django-socio-grpc-example/frontend/grpc-web-example/proto>`_
+Copy the proto file into a `proto` directory created in the folder of the `buf.gen.yaml` file. `Example <https://github.com/socotecio/django-socio-grpc-example/tree/main/frontend/grpc-web-example/proto>`_
 #.
 Launch the command: `npx buf generate proto` `Explanation <https://github.com/socotecio/django-socio-grpc-example/README.md#how-to-update-the-js-file-when-api-update>`_
 #.
-A `src/gen` folder should be created with two files: `_connect.js` file with the Services/Controllers file and `_pb.js` with request and response message files. `Example <https://github.com/socotecio/django-socio-grpc-example/frontend/grpc-web-example/src/gen>`_
+A `src/gen` folder should be created with two files: `_connect.js` file with the Services/Controllers file and `_pb.js` with request and response message files. `Example <https://github.com/socotecio/django-socio-grpc-example/tree/main/frontend/grpc-web-example/src/gen>`_

 Once these two files are generated, you are good to go to the next step.

+.. _using_js_client:
 Using JS Client
 ----------------